CommE2E/comm/docs/dev_environment.md

 ## Final notes

-When developing, I usually just pop up three terminal windows, one for `yarn dev` in each of server, web, and native.
+When developing, I usually just pop up three terminal windows, one for `yarn dev` in each of keyserver, web, and native.

 Note that it’s currently only possible to create a user account using the iOS or Android apps.
 The website supports logging in, but does not support account creation.